-As may be seen from the obtained results, for the case of inband interference the separation distance would vary from 30 to 80 km, for the adjacent channel scenario it would vary from 10 to 50 km.
+As may be seen from the obtained results, for the case of inband interference the coordination distance would vary from 30 to 80 km, for the adjacent channel scenario it would vary from 10 to 50 km.

 Summary

-When deploying IMT-2020 in the 6 650-6 675 MHz frequency band, the separation distances will be largely depended on the deployment scenario of IMT and site-specific environment.
-For urban deployment, the separation distance should be 60 km, at the same time when applying the mask that was adopted in WRC-23 for IMT BS, the separation distance needs to be 55 km.
-For site-specific scenario when IMT has suburban or rural deployment, depending on the terrain environment, the separation distance should be from 30 to 70 km, and can be reduced to 10 to 30 km for adjacent channel case.
+When deploying IMT-2020 in the 6 650-6 675 MHz frequency band, the coordination distances will be largely depended on the deployment scenario of IMT and site-specific environment.
+For urban deployment, the coordination distance should be 60 km, at the same time when applying the mask that was adopted in WRC-23 for IMT BS, the coordination distance needs to be 55 km.
+For site-specific scenario when IMT has suburban or rural deployment, depending on the terrain environment, the coordination distance should be from 30 to 70 km, and can be reduced to 10 to 30 km for adjacent channel case.

 Annex 4